 How to Calculate Roof Pitch?

-Calculating roof pitch is a simple process that involves measuring the slope of your roof.
-Roof pitch is typically expressed as the ratio of the roof’s vertical rise to its horizontal run, often written as “X:12.”
-For example, a pitch of 4:12 means the roof rises 4 inches for every 12 inches of horizontal distance.
+Finding roof pitch is an easy process that only comes down to measuring the angle of your roof.
+Roof pitch is commonly defined as the ratio of the roof’s vertical rise to its horizontal run, usually abbreviated as “X:12.”
+A pitch of 4:12, for example, means the roof goes up 4 inches for every 12 inches it runs horizontally.

-- Measure the Run: Place the level horizontally on the roof, ensuring one end touches the surface.
-Mark a point exactly 12 inches from the edge where the level meets the roof.
+1. Measure the Run: Place the level horizontally on the roof and make contact with the surface on the end.
+Mark a point 12 inches at the edge between the level and the roof.

-- Measure the Rise: From the marked 12-inch point, measure vertically to the roof’s surface.
-This measurement is your roof's rise.
+2. Take the Rise: From the 12-inch mark, measure vertically up to the surface of the roof.
+This measurement is the rise for your roof.

-- Calculate the Pitch: Express the rise measurement as a ratio to the 12-inch run.
-For instance, if the rise is 6 inches, your roof pitch is 6:12
+3. Pitch Calculation: Refer to the longitudinal measurement of the rise and divide by the 12-inch run.
+For example, if the rise is 6 inches your roof pitch is 6:12.

 Roof Pitch Formula